 Each party may appeal (1) the dismissal determination of a formal complaint or any included allegations and/or (2) a determination regarding responsibility and/or the sanction under either the Title IX Grievance Procedures or the General Sexual Misconduct Process.
-Appeals based on the dismissal determination of a formal complaint or any included allegations will follow the process outlined in section Dismissal of a Formal Complaint (Mandatory and Discretionary).
+Appeals based on the dismissal determination of a formal complaint, or any included allegations will follow the process outlined in section Dismissal of a Formal Complaint (Mandatory and Discretionary).

 In cases where appeals are submitted by both parties, both appeals will be considered together by the same appellate body.
-Unless indicated otherwise in the original decision letter, the typewritten appeal should be submitted via email or in person to the Dean of Students (or designee) in Jenkins Hall 105.
-The appeal must be submitted within five University business days of receipt of the decision letter. indicating the grounds for appeal.
+Unless indicated otherwise in the original decision letter, the typewritten appeal should be submitted via email to the Vice President & Dean of Students (or designee).
+The appeal must be submitted within five University business days of receipt of the decision letter, indicating the grounds for appeal.
 If a party does not appeal the decision within this period, they have waived a right to appeal.
 An appeal must be based upon one or more of the following grounds:

-- > The party alleges that there were procedural irregularities that affected the outcome of the matter: - > The party alleges new evidence that was not reasonably available when the determination of responsibility or dismissal of the complaint was made that could affect the outcome of the matter: - > The party alleges the Title IX Coordinator or Deputies, investigators, or hearing panel had a conflict of interest or bias for or against the complainant(s) or respondent(s) generally, or the individual complainant or respondent that affected the outcome of the matter. - > The party alleges that the sanctions imposed are grossly disproportionate to the findings of responsibility.
+- > The party alleges that there were procedural irregularities that affected the outcome of the matter: - > The party alleges new evidence that was not reasonably available when the determination of responsibility or dismissal of the complaint was made that could affect the outcome of the matter; - > The party alleges the Title IX Coordinator or Deputies, investigators, or hearing panel had a conflict of interest or bias for or against complainants or respondents generally, or the individual complainant or respondent, that affected the outcome of the matter. - > The party alleges that the sanctions imposed are grossly disproportionate to the findings of responsibility.